Relevant Constitutional

 ambassadors,

-other public ministers and consuls, and those in which a state shall be
+other public ministers and consuls, and those in which a state

 party, the Supreme Court shall have original jurisdiction.
 In

-all the other cases before mentioned, the Supreme Court shall have
+the other cases before mentioned, the Supreme Court shall have

-appellate jurisdiction, both as to law and fact, with such exceptions,
+appellate jurisdiction, both as to law and fact, with such

 and under such regulations as the Congress shall make.